angular/components/src/cdk/testing/testing.md

 custom component harness, extend `ComponentHarness` and implement the static property `hostSelector`.
 The `hostSelector` property identifies elements in the DOM that match this harness subclass.
 In most cases the `hostSelector` should be the same as the `selector` of the corresponding `Component` or `Directive`.
-For example, consider a simple popup component with a helper directive to manage some accessibility attributes:
+For example, consider a simple popup component:

 ```ts
 @Component({